Barmaley13/VMWare-Backup/README.rst

 Also, it is possible to change time stamp format.
 Please refer to https://docs.python.org/2/library/time.html#time.strftime.
 That will explain how to format such a string.
-I would recommend not to mess with it to much since there is no validation performed on those strings.
-But this might be handy for friends from Europe and other parts of the world if you want to change month and date inside of the time stamp.
+I would recommend not to mess with it too much since there is no validation performed on those strings.
+But this might be handy for friends from Europe and other parts of the world if you want to change month and date order.

 Notes for Code Developers
 =========================